Agile – SCRUM software development methodology

 Principle and different stages

-The SCRUM methodology relies on the incremental development of a software application while maintaining a completely transparent list of upgrade or correction demands to be implemented (backlog).
+The Agile software development with SCRUM methodology relies on the incremental development of a software application while maintaining a completely transparent list of upgrade or correction demands to be implemented (backlog).
 It involves frequent deliveries, usually every four weeks, and the client receives a perfectly operational application that includes more and more features every time.
-This is why, the method relies on iterative developments at a constant rhythm of 2-4 weeks.
+This is why, the Agile software development with SCRUM method relies on iterative developments at a constant rhythm of 2-4 weeks.
 Upgrades can therefore be more easily integrated than when using a V-cycle.

 - Daily meetings: the entire team meets for approximately 15 minutes every day in order to answer the following three questions, usually while standing: what did I do yesterday?
 What am I going to do today?
 Is there a cumbersome impediment today?